 Each Chapter is encouraged to display their plans for the year on their homepage.
 As a minimum, the next event in the schedule must be displayed.

 For the health of the Chapter, leaders that wish to stand down are encouraged to identify a replacement and plan for succession.
 Where this is not possible, or is unavoidable due to sudden/unexpected events, leaders should notify the Foundation administration team at their earliest opportunity so staff may assist the successful transfer of leadership with minimal interruption to the Chapter’s activities.

-For guidance and the avoidance of doubt, income generated through Chapter activities may only be used for legitimate operating expenses such as venues, refreshments, IT costs etc.
+For the avoidance of doubt, funding/income generated through Chapter activities may only be used for legitimate operating expenses such as venues, refreshments, IT costs etc.

 Chapters operate as independent local branches of the Foundation and are not legal entities in their own right.
 They operate to high professional standards, consistent with the IoTSF constitution as part of the membership agreement.

-Whilst it is envisaged that Chapters will operate without the need for a local legal entity, it may be deemed necessary by the Chapters leaders and appropriate to create one (with leaders acting as directors).
+Whilst it is envisaged that Chapters will operate without the need for a local legal entity, it may be deemed necessary by the Chapter’s leadership and appropriate to create one (with leaders acting as directors).
 In this scenario, leaders should liaise with Foundation staff for further guidance.